umgbhalla/dotfiles/README.md

   ```
 - Logout and log back in as the main user.
   You will now be able to install packages using sudo.
-- Set up graphics for X. I use an intel-based vga - if you are looking for a better
+- Set up graphics for X. I use an intel-based vga, so I additionally installed
-  general-purpose driver, try `drm-kmod`.
+  an intel video package.
   ```
+  sudo pkg install drm-kmod
   sudo pkg install xf86-video-intel
   ```
   Then enable the module in your `/etc/rc.conf`: